barcelo2/CocktailsJS/README.md

 ## Project description
 Create a search platform to look for a coctail and its ingredients
 - async await fetch
--local storage
+- local storage
--document.title change
+- document.title change
--module
+- module
--Cocktail Api
+- Cocktail Api